jamplate/jamplate.github.io/guide.md

 - `Address` applies to any text, In commands, means that the command will take it AS-IS.
   Also, in commands, only whitespace-free addresses will be taken.

+### Data Types

+Jamplate has no actual data types, since jamplate stores the data in plain text, but some operations treat the data given to it differently depending on the text and the operation itself.

+- `Text` applies to any text.

 - `Number` applies to numeric text.